Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features

 \section{Discussion}

-We discuss the following improvements and extensions to our approach: (1) Our work separates the process of generating explanation graphs into two distinct steps: graph structure generation and node feature generation, which use separate models.
-The advantage of this methodology is that we generate realistic features, i.e., we learn features using specific techniques, discrete/continuous, using different models instead of a single model as in VAE.
-The disadvantage is that the potential dependence of node features on the graph structure is not captured.
-We address this dependence in DiTabDDPM and TabDDPM, but the generated features show a reduced cosine similarity.
-Hence, we show our main results without considering graph structure dependence.
-(2) We obtain consistent runtime for small and large datasets, which is crucial for practical applications since real-world datasets are large.
-In future work, it can be made faster by using multiple GPUs simultaneously, as done by the recent code of DiGress.
-(3) We train a separate DiGress model for each graph size which may introduce significant computational costs, but our approach is more robust.
-This is because, while DiGress allows to input and sample multiple graph sizes using a single diffusion model, the diffusion training process considers all graphs to be of the highest node size, which is 15 for \textsc{DBLP}.
-Our ablation studies for training multiple sizes using a single model show comparatively poor evaluation results and generate a higher number of disconnected graphs.
-(4) Our approach is easily extendable to real-world heterogeneous directed graphs, since our GNNs (GraphSAGE and HAN) can be trained on directed graphs.
-Moreover, DiGNNExplainer, which builds upon DiGress, is able to support directed graphs with only minor modifications, i.e., by modifying the way noise is added to the adjacency matrix for directed graphs.
-(5) We obtain one explanation for each class, but our current implementation also supports multiple explanation graphs, i.e., the top $k$ explanations for each class, sorted by softmax probabilities.
+We discuss the following improvements and extensions to our approach: (1)~Our approach separates the process of generating explanation graphs into two distinct steps: graph structure generation and node feature generation.
+This decoupling allows discrete and continuous features to be learned in their appropriate spaces, which performs better than joint continuous-space modeling.
+However, it does not capture advanced feature-structure dependence.
+We explored modeling such dependencies in DiTabDDPM and TabDDPM, but observed reduced feature realism, as quantified by cosine similarity.
+Therefore, we present our main results without considering advanced feature-structure dependence.
+In our approach, structural information is retained through node types, and feature-structure variation is captured via separate feature models per node type.
+(2)~We obtain consistent runtime for both small and large datasets, making our approach applicable to graphs of varying sizes.
+Runtime could be further reduced in future work by using multiple GPUs simultaneously, as in recent DiGress implementations.
+(3)~Training separate models for different graph sizes improves our explanations, but entails a trade-off between faithfulness and computational time.
+A faster alternative is to train a single diffusion model on multiple graph sizes.
+However, our ablation study (Table~\ref{tab:table-ablation-single-vs-multiple-sizes}) shows that this yields weaker evaluation results and generates a higher number of disconnected graphs.
+(4)~Our approach is easily extendable to real-world heterogeneous \emph{directed} graphs, since our GNNs (GraphSAGE and HAN) can be trained on directed graphs.
+Moreover, DiGNNExplainer, which builds upon DiGress, is able to support directed graphs with only minor modifications, i.e., by modifying the way noise is added to the adjacency matrix.
+(5)~We currently obtain one explanation per class, but our implementation also supports multiple explanation graphs per class, i.e., the top $k$ explanations ranked by softmax probabilities.